-Are you looking for a musical artist for your special occasion?
-Before settling on the entertainment booking agency for your event, do your homework and ask these seven questions.
-Good agencies will be happy to provide you the information you seek.
+Are you looking for an entertainment booking agency to get you that exceptional musical artist for your special occasion?
+Before settling on any entertainment booking agency for your event, do your homework and ask these seven questions.
+Good booking agencies will be happy to provide you the information you seek.

 Many agencies just deal in local talent in the city in which they are located.
 Often agencies feature acts on their website that they need to book through another agency.
 They have no direct relationship with any of the acts they feature.

-- Do they have repeat clients?
+Do they have repeat clients?

-An agency that has customers coming to them year after year for artists for their events must be doing something right.
+An agency that has customers coming to them year after year to book artists for their events must be doing something right.
 That means two things: 1) the agency is getting the right talent and making sure the performance goes smoothly; and 2) the agency is responsive to the interests of the clients and cultivates long-term relationships.
 These are highly desired qualities, even if your booking need is for a one-time event.

 Will those clients act as a reference for the agency?
 Really satisfied clients don’t mind giving testimonials to agencies that make them and their bosses happy.

 Are the booking documents, e.g., offer cards, contracts, hospitality riders, technical riders offered electronically?
 Can you sign them electronically without having to print documents, sign them and either scan them or send them via mail?

-Do they use other online applications to keep you and the acts informed as to itinerary and event details as well as conversations about the event?
+Do they keep you and the acts informed as to itinerary and event details as well as conversations about the event?
+Check some references to verify their responsiveness and how they communicate.
 You want to use an agency that makes your life easy when it comes to booking and payment functions.

 Some entertainment booking agencies have no more clout with bigger agencies than you would have yourself.
 You want to avoid such booking agencies.
 A major help to you in the booking process is that a good entertainment booking agency has a reputation and relationship with other agencies handling the acts you want.